 - (1) Demolition. - a.
-Demolition of a designated landmark, on a landmark site, building of historical merit, or a contributing property within a designated historic district may only occur pursuant to an order of a governmental body, the historic preservation board, or an order of a court of competent jurisdiction and pursuant to approval of an application by the owner for a certificate of appropriateness for demolition. - b.
-No permit for voluntary demolition of a designated landmark, on a landmark site, building of historical merit, or contributing site property within a historic district shall be issued to the owner(s) thereof until an application for a certificate of appropriateness has been submitted to the county planning-housing and community development department, and approved pursuant to the procedures in this section. - 1.
-The historic preservation board shall approve, deny, or approve with conditions the application for a certificate of appropriateness for demolition. - In the event of a denial Refusal by the historic preservation board to grant a certificate of appropriateness for demolition, a shall be evidenced by a written order detailing the board's findings and the public interest to be served by retaining the building or structure which is sought to be preserved shall be prepared.
+Demolition of a designated landmark on a landmark site, building of historical merit, or a contributing property within a designated historic district may only occur pursuant to an order of the historic preservation board, or an order of a court of competent jurisdiction and pursuant to approval of an application by the owner for a certificate of appropriateness for demolition. - b.
+No permit for voluntary demolition of a designated landmark on a landmark site, building of historical merit, or contributing property within a historic district shall be issued to the owner(s) thereof until an application for a certificate of appropriateness has been submitted to the county housing and community development department, and approved pursuant to the procedures in this section. - 1.
+The historic preservation board shall approve, deny, or approve with conditions the application for a certificate of appropriateness for demolition. - 2.
+In the event of a denial by the historic preservation board to grant a certificate of appropriateness for demolition, a written order detailing the board's findings and the public interest to be served by retaining the building or structure shall be prepared.

-- 3. The historic preservation board may grant a certificate of appropriateness for demolition with the condition that a which may provide for a delayed effective date of up to six months be implemented to specifically allowing for the historic preservation board interested parties to seek possible alternatives to demolition.
+- 3. The historic preservation board may grant a certificate of appropriateness for demolition with the condition that a delay of up to six months be implemented specifically allowing for interested parties to seek possible alternatives to demolition.
 During the demolition delay period, the historic preservation board may take such steps as deemed necessary to preserve the structure concerned, in accordance with the purpose of this chapter.
 Such steps may include, but shall not be limited to, one or more of the following: - i.
 Consultation with civic groups, public agencies and interested citizens; - ii.
-Recommendations for acquisition of property by public or private bodies or agencies; or and - iii.
+Recommendations for acquisition of property by public or private bodies or agencies; or - iii.
 Exploration of the possibility of moving the building or other feature. - c.
-In addition to the general criteria of subsection (a)(6) of this section, the historic preservation board shall consider the following criteria in evaluating applications for certificates of appropriateness for demolition of designated landmarks; on landmark sites or contributing properties within a designated historic district: - Is the The building or structure is of such interest or quality that it would reasonably meet national, state or local criteria for additional designation as an historic or architectural landmark. - Is the The building or structure is of such design, craftsmanship, or material that it could be reproduced only with great difficulty and/or expense. - 3.
-Is the The building or structure is one of the last remaining examples of its kind in the neighborhood, the county or the region. - 4.
-Does the The building or structure contributes significantly to the historic character of a designated historic district. - 5.
-Would rRetention of the building or structure promotes the general welfare of the county by providing an opportunity for the study of local history or prehistory, architecture and design or by developing an understanding of the importance and value of a particular culture and heritage. - 6.
-Are Whether or not there are definite plans for reuse of the property if the proposed demolition is carried out, and what will be the effect of those plans on the character of the surrounding area. - Has dDemolition of the designated building or structure has been ordered by the building official appropriate public agency due to unsafe conditions.
+In addition to the general criteria of subsection (a)(6) of this section, the historic preservation board shall consider the following criteria in evaluating applications for certificates of appropriateness for demolition of designated landmarks on landmark sites or contributing properties within a designated historic district: - 1.
+The building or structure is of such interest or quality that it would reasonably meet national, state or local criteria for additional designation as an historic or architectural landmark. - 2.
+The building or structure is of such design, craftsmanship, or material that it could be reproduced only with great difficulty and/or expense. - 3.
+The building or structure is one of the last remaining examples of its kind in the neighborhood, the county or the region. - 4.
+The building or structure contributes significantly to the historic character of a designated historic district. - 5.
+Retention of the building or structure promotes the general welfare of the county by providing an opportunity for the study of local history or prehistory, architecture and design or by developing an understanding of the importance and value of a particular culture and heritage. - 6.
+Whether or not there are definite plans for reuse of the property if the proposed demolition is carried out, and the effect of those plans on the character of the surrounding area. - 7.
+Demolition of the designated building or structure has been ordered by the building official due to unsafe conditions.